What Are Jumbees?

 - Leave a pair of shoes outside the house door, so jumbees (who do not have feet) spend the entire night trying to wear the shoes before moving into the house.

 - Leave a heap of sand or salt or rice outside the house door, which compels jumbies (more so the Firerass, or ole Higue) to count every grain before the sun rises.

 - Upon coming home late at night, walking backwards may prevent a jumbee from following one inside.

 - If a jumbee chases a person, crossing a river may stop them.
 It is believed that jumbees cannot follow over water.

-- Leaving a rope with many knots outside the door step have distract them.
+- Leaving a rope with many knots outside the doorstep to distract them.
 Jumbees love to try to untie knots; in doing so, they may forget about the house occupants.

 - Cakes, Tarts and Pies of Guyana